SAUSy-Lab/OpenTripPlanner_analysis/README.md

 #### Travel_time_cube.py
 Computes three dimensional array of travel times (origins-destinations-departure time).
 This is essentially the same script as above, but set in a function that's called in a loop to compute over consecutive minutes in a set time period (e.g. every minute in an hour).

+#### cumulative_access.py
+Computes cumulative access scores for a set of points. e.g. the number of jobs reachable by specific mode, within a specific time window

 #### parallel.py
 Travel time computations can often be time intensive.
 This simple script allows for parallel processing by calling scripts via the subprocess and multiprocessing modules.